How to Budget and Save Money on a Low Income

 Low Income Budget Examples for Australians

-The following examples are illustrative only and are intended to demonstrate how a budget might be structured.
+The following examples are illustrative only and demonstrate how a household budget might be structured.

 Assumed weekly income: $700

-This example prioritises essential living costs, includes savings, and accounts for irregular expenses and debt commitments.
+This example prioritises essential living costs and allows for savings where possible, while also accounting for irregular expenses and existing financial commitments.

 Assumed household income: $1,300 per week